tanmaygoyal258/tanmaygoyal258.github.io/_pages/teaching.md

 share: false
 ---

 I have a genuine passion for teaching.
-I believe that no one can truly master a concept until they can explain its breadth and depth to another person.
+I strongly believe that the only way to truly master a concept is to teach the ideas' breadth and depth to another person from scratch.

 Fortunately, I have had the opportunity to be a teaching assistant and the head teaching assistant for several undergraduate and postgraduate courses at IIT Hyderabad.
 They are as follows: